 Visitors arriving by land from Mexico or Guatemala will encounter free-lance money changers, sometimes called “peseros” who will usually give you a better exchange compared to the banks.
 You will not have to fill out long forms with personal information or stand in line at a bank to get foreign exchange.
 These money changers are frowned upon, but tolerated by the authorities.

 If you are planning to live in Belize you may want to consider opening up a local offshore account before applying for residency or citizenship.
 An offshore account has many advantages one of which is the ability to deposit and withdraw your foreign exchange in cash or cheque without applying for permission from the government.
 Nationals and expats of course are free to open up offshore accounts outside of Belize.
-A popular place to open offshore accounts other than in Belize, is the Cayman Islands where many local elites own second homes and do business.
+A popular place to open offshore accounts other than in Belize, is the Cayman Islands popular with the Belizean elite for second homes and to do business.

 Belize Currency Converter